-JANINE FORRESTER was born in Ealing in 1985 and started playing the piano at a young age.
+JANINE FORRESTER was born in Ealing and started playing the piano at a young age.
 During her early years she won many prizes at local festivals in Richmond, Ealing, Kingston and Hounslow.
 She also performed on BBCʼs Thatʼs Life with Esther Rantzen aged four.
 She attended the Purcell School of Music at age ten where she was awarded a scholarship learning violin and bassoon alongside the piano.
 During her eight years at the Purcell School Janine performed in numerous solo and chamber music concerts playing in venues including the Wigmore Hall, St John's Smith Square, Clivedon and the Purcell Room.

 Janine graduated from the Royal College of Music with a first class Honours Degree in 2007, and also a Masters Degree in 2009 having studied with piano teacher Ruth Nye and composition with Howard Davidson.
 Janine was supported by the Thomas Wall Trust and Lawrence Atwell Charity, EMI Music Sound Foundation and St Marylebone Educational Foundation.
 Janine performed in venues such as Hampton Court Palace, the Victoria and Albert Museum, St Mary's Le Strand and The Guildhall for the National Institute of Journalists.